 She was awarded two Grammys in the '80s for Best Inspirational Performance, an award given out from 1976 - 1986, originally called Best Gospel or Other Religious Recording when it debuted in 1962.
 She won back to back with "He's a Rebel," a song about Jesus from She Works Hard for the Money and for "Forgive Me" from Cats Without Claws.
 She only has a handful of these songs, but if you want to look deeper into how Summer expressed her faith in music, look no further.

 So you want to get into: Rock n Roll Donna Summer?

 One of Summer's best genres she experimented in outside of disco was rock music.
 In 1980, she won the Grammys' first award for Best Female Rock Vocal Performance with "Hot Stuff."
 Most of the album Bad Girls was a mix of rock and disco, but it wasn't until the album The Wanderer where she, Moroder, and Bellotte fully embraced '80s synth rock.
 Alongside their usual disco hits, Summers had songs like "Cold Love," "Nightlife," and "Running for Cover."
 She won another Grammy for Best Female Rock Vocal Performance with "Cold Love."

 Her initially shelved final album with Moroder, I'm a Rainbow, also featured a couple of rock hits on it.
 But one of her surprise entries in the genre is "Protection," a song Bruce Springsteen wrote for Summer's self-titled album.
 Originally planned as a duet between them, their vocal styles didn't really end up sounding good together, so Summer performed the song herself.
 It's one of her best songs and a great, underrated 80s rock jam.

-Ira Madison III is a culture write for MTV, GQ, and The Daily Beast.
+Ira Madison III is a culture writer for MTV News, GQ, and The Daily Beast.
 Follow him on Twitter.